redis/node-redis/README.md

 ### Lua Scripts

-You can define [Lua scripts](https://redis.io/commands/eval) to create efficient custom commands:
+Define new functions using [Lua scripts](https://redis.io/commands/eval) which execute on the Redis server:

 ```typescript
 import { createClient, defineScript } from 'redis';